How Much DSA for Google Interview? Less Than You Think

 Predicate Search is Google's most distinctive pattern.
 Problems like Punctual Arrival Speed and Trip Completion Frenzy require binary search on the answer space, a fundamentally different mental model than classic binary search on a sorted array.
 Most grinders never encounter this pattern because LeetCode doesn't label it as a separate category.
 Google asks it consistently.
 We'll walk through exactly how it works later, because it's the one most likely to catch you off guard.

 Counting and Sliding Window (both fixed and variable) show up through hash table problems.
-Google tags appear across anagram problems, frequency-based problems, and substring constraint problems.
-Variable sliding window requires understanding the expand-contract invariant, and engineers who only memorise the while-loop structure struggle the moment the constraint changes shape.
+Google tags appear across anagram problems, frequency based problems, and substring constraint problems.
+Variable sliding window requires understanding the expand contract invariant, and memorising the while loop structure alone won't help the moment the constraint changes shape.

 Google tends to test algorithmic reasoning over pattern recall.
 Their distinctive problems (Predicate Search, grid BFS variants) require you to understand why a pattern works, not recognise that it applies and reach for a template.
 A very different bar than solving 500 LeetCode problems where the pattern is named in the tags.